budha-spec/rolepermission/README.md

 ## Permissions Mapping Convention

 ```
-Important: THE NAMED ROUTE MUST MATCH THE MODULE or SUB-MODULE NAME; otherwise, IT WON'T WORK.
+Important: THE NAMED ROUTE MUST MATCH THE MODULE.SUB-MODULE NAME; otherwise, IT WON'T WORK.
 ```

 From the roles section you can manage roles, Assign permissions (module/sub module) to specific role by clicking on 'Assign Permission' button.